 Plastic has become the symbol of our throw-away society and has been linked to several major problems including marine litter and the collapse of entire ecosystems.

-The EEB, along with other members of the Rethink Plastic Alliance, will be at the forefront of the fight against plastic pollution in the coming months.
+The EEB, along with other members of the Rethink Plastic Alliance, is at the forefront of the fight against plastic pollution.

 could be created by increasing recycling